izikeros/blog/content/posts/posts/2023/2023-10-07-transformers_vs_markov_models.md

 Date: 2023-10-07
 Modified: 2023-10-07
 Start: 2023-10-07
-tags: machine-learning, transformers, markov-models, attention, self-attention, natural-language-processing, nlp, AI, deep-learning, language-models, GPT
 Category: Machine Learning
 Image: /images/head/markov_vs_transformers.jpg
-banner: "/images/head/markov_vs_transformers.jpg"
+banner: /images/head/markov_vs_transformers.jpg
-Summary: This article delves into the intricacies of Markov Models and Transformer-based models like GPT, focusing on how they predict the next character in a sequence.
+Summary: This article explores distinguishing details of Markov Models and Transformer-based models like GPT, focusing on how they predict the next character in a sequence.
 It explores the fundamental differences between these models, with a particular emphasis on how the self-attention mechanism in Transformer models makes a difference compared to the fixed context length in Markov models.
 Status: published
 prompt: Give me a long article that points How LLMs like GPT, transformers differ from Markov Models?
 Both predict next character.
 The target audience is professionals so do a deep dive, and delve into the details of both types of models.
 Use proper introduction.
 Focus on explaining how the self attention makes difference to a fixed context length for markov models.
 System-prompt: You are Data Science expert and statistical methods expert.
 Carefully heed the user's instructions.
 Respond using Markdown.
 GPT-4, temp 0.7, top-p:0.4
+tags: machine-learning, transformers, markov-models, attention, self-attention, natural-language-processing, nlp, AI, deep-learning, language-models, GPT
 ---

 In the field of machine learning and natural language processing (NLP), different models have been developed to understand and generate human language.
-Two such models that have gained significant attention are the Markov Models and the Transformer-based models like GPT (Generative Pretrained Transformer).
+Two such models that have gained significant attention are the Markov Models and the Transformer-based models like GPT ([Generative Pretrained Transformer](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer)).
 While both types of models can predict the next character in a sequence, they differ significantly in their underlying mechanisms and capabilities.
 This article aims to delve into the intricacies of these models, with a particular focus on how the self-attention mechanism in Transformer models makes a difference compared to the fixed context length in Markov models.

 ## Markov Models: A Brief Overview